-We argue that prior works largely overlook the possibility of improving the code instruction tuning by advancing the training schemes.
-Figure~\ref{fig:comparison} depicts the supervised fine-tuning (SFT), which directly starts with the pre-trained weights and architecture for fine-tuning.
-The model is \emph{dense} here because all parameters are activated to compute the next token (assuming it is a decoder-only \llm{}).
-In contrast to fine-tuning a \emph{dense} model, following the scaling laws~\cite{kaplan2020scaling} (\ie more parameters, better performance), \sparseupcycle~\cite{komatsuzaki2023sparse} is proposed to efficiently upgrade the model sizes by upcycling a dense \llm to a sparsely activated \moefull (\moe) model.
-An \moe model is efficient because the generation of the next token only involves a subset of parameters (\ie experts) and thus is \emph{sparsely activated}.
+We argue that prior works largely overlook the possibility of improving code instruction tuning by advancing existing training schemes.
+Figure~\ref{fig:comparison} depicts supervised fine-tuning (SFT), which directly uses the pre-trained weights and architecture for fine-tuning.
+The model is \emph{dense} here because all parameters are activated to predict the next token (assuming it is a decoder-only \llm{}).
+In contrast to fine-tuning a \emph{dense} model, following the scaling laws~\cite{kaplan2020scaling} (\ie more parameters, better performance), \sparseupcycle~\cite{komatsuzaki2023sparse} is proposed to efficiently upgrade the model size by upcycling a dense \llm to a sparsely activated \moefull (\moe) model.
+An \moe model is efficient because its prediction of the next token only invokes a subset of parameters (\ie experts) and thus is \emph{sparsely activated}.
 For example, Mixtral-8x7B~\cite{jiang2024mixtral}, compared to a dense 7B model, uses approximately $8\times$ parameters and $2\times$ computation, \ie only 2 out of 8 experts are dynamically selected to compute the next token.
-However, there are two key limitations when using \sparseupcycle in instruction tuning: (i) \emph{Slow scaling:} \citet{komatsuzaki2023sparse} show that \sparseupcycle improves the dense SFT marginally at the early phase, requiring orders of magnitude of extra compute to achieve decent improvement; and (ii) \emph{Inference cost:} though \moe is more efficient than directly scaling the size of dense \llm{s}, \moe is still expensive, especially at inference, as it introduces significantly more parameters (\ie memory) and, more importantly, computes during inference, compared to its dense counterparts.
+However, there are two key limitations when using \sparseupcycle in instruction tuning: (i) \emph{Slow scaling:} it is reported that \sparseupcycle improves the performance of dense models marginally with limited training steps, requiring orders of magnitude of extra compute to achieve decent improvement~\cite{komatsuzaki2023sparse}; (ii) \emph{Inference cost:} although \moe is more efficient than directly scaling up the size of dense \llm{s}, \moe is still expensive, especially at inference, as it introduces significantly more parameters (\ie memory) and computes during inference, compared to its dense counterparts.